Skip to main content

 number: 80

-5. ConfigMap and Secret — configuration and secrets.
-Instead of variables in docker-compose.yml, they live separately.
+ConfigMap and Secret instead of variables in compose.

 apiVersion: v1